 Interestingly, reefers are used to both keep freight cold in warmer climates (like transporting pre-packaged ice cream bars across the hot Arizona desert) and to keep freight at more mild temperatures in very cold climates (like transporting paint in the dead of a Minnesota winter).
 The latter usage is called "freeze protection" or "protect from freeze (PFF)."

-Note that once a reefer trailer has been used to ship hazardous materials of any kind, it cannot haul consumable commodities.
+It should also be noted that once a reefer trailer has been used to ship hazardous materials of any kind, it cannot haul consumable commodities.
 This is a safeguard that prevents any potential cross-contamination between hazmat goods and food, beverage, and other consumable goods like vitamins.
+Dry vans are not subject to this limitation.

 When there isn’t a large volume of reefer freight available, carriers can pivot their service offerings by converting reefer railers into non-temperature-controlled trailers.